Progress and attendance monitoring

 Progression milestones

-There are four main processes or events which we use to monitor your progress, all supported by the GRAD system.
-These are:
+There are four main processes or events which we use to monitor your progress, all supported by the GRAD system:

 Your supervisors will produce regular reports on your progress as part of the above processes, as well as monitoring your progress in acquiring generic and subject/professional skills.
 Your progress will be reviewed against your training plan and relevant learning outcomes.